 Not yet.
 We have plans to add such features, but it may be in future versions of the hardware.

 Does RaceBox support recording video?

 Not yet.
 We will add video recording and data overlaying in the application, using the smartphone and external cameras.
 Building our own external camera is on the roadmap.

 Yes, we do.
 Login from this website and you will have access to all your sessions that have been uploaded to the cloud.
 There are the options to export to CSV and VBO formats.

 Can I use RaceBox on my favorite race track (insert name here)?

 Even though we have thousands of tracks in our cloud database it is still possible we have missed yours.
 You can either drop us an email so we can quickly add it or you can create it on your own via the application or the RaceBox itself.
 But first check our tracks database to make sure we really don't have it.

 Why don't you use 20Hz GPS?

 It is common misunderstanding that a GPS receiver with higher update rate (more hertz) gives you better results and performance.
 The truth is that the most important thing for a GPS is to be accurate.
 At the time of development of RaceBox the available technologies actually provided better accuracy at 10Hz than at 20Hz.

-We have spent a lot of time over the years doing experiments in this area and have concluded that running at lower (10Hz) rate results in better timing accuracy, compared to official lap/drag timing equipment.
+We have spent a lot of time over the years doing experiments in this area and have concluded that running at lower (10Hz) rate results in better timing accuracy - closer to official lap/drag timing equipment.